inertiacreeping/Unifi-Timelapse/README.md

 1. Run the script.
 2. Select one or more discovered cameras by clicking the checkboxes next to their IP addresses.
-3. Change the desired capture rate and output video frames per second (FPS) - an estimate for how long your video will be will be displayed below.
+3. Change the desired capture rate and output video frames per second (FPS)
+   - an estimate for how long your video will be will be displayed below.
-4. Either click on "**Start capturing**" to begin an immediate capture session, or "**Start schedule** for the capture session to begin and end at a specific time".
+5. Either click on "**Start capturing**" to begin an immediate capture session, or "**Start schedule** for the capture session to begin and end at a specific time".
-5. To convert previously stored snapshots, click on the "**Convert Existing Images**" button, select the relevant folder of captures, and the script will handle the rest.
+6. To convert previously stored snapshots, click on the "**Convert Existing Images**" button, select the relevant folder of captures, and the script will handle the rest.

-#### Note:
+#### Capture Locations
-Captures will be stored in /captures/IP ADDRESS/Date_time Videos will be created and stored in the same folder as the captures
+Captures will be stored in /captures/IP ADDRESS/Date_time

+Videos will be created and stored in the same folder as the captures

 ## License